MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/config-items.md

 5. In the **Tasks** pane, under the name of the computer that you selected in the previous step, select **Delete**.
 6. In the **Delete Item** dialog, confirm your selection, and select **Yes**.

-### To validate that the deletion of a configuration item has been initiated
+### Validate that the deletion of a configuration item has been initiated

 1. In the Service Manager console, select **View**, and select **Refresh**.
 Or, press F5.
 2. Verify that the configuration item you selected is no longer displayed.